 Roger Schmidt's side will be confident of progressing into the quarter-finals as they have home advantage heading into the clash with the Swiss giants

-Red Bull Salzburg take the slight upper hand into their Europa League last-16 second-leg clash at home with Basel.
+Red Bull Salzburg take the slight upper hand into their Europa League last-16 second-leg at home to Basel.

 The Austrian outfit settled for a 0-0 stalemate in their away leg in Switzerland and hold a perfect record at home in the Europa League this season.